Cybersecurity BS

 Evidence of Learning

 At the course level, assessments include quizzes, exams, homework assignments, labs, papers and so on.
 Many projects require students to report orally and in formal technical reports.
 Students are also required to complete term papers and report on key developments within their discipline.
-The final capstone project includes significant reporting requirements in the form of public oral presentations, posters, videos, extensive formal technical reports and several presentations to external reviewers (e.g., Industrial Advisory Board members).
-External stakeholders help achieve a balanced evaluation of the program.
-Semi-annual meetings with the Industrial Advisory Board (IAB) and annual surveys of alumni provide data for both evaluating student competence and also evaluating the mission and goals of the program.
-Exit interviews with graduating students are conducted to identify areas of strength and improvement.
-Additionaly, students self-report on how well they achieve learning outcomes for each required class as part of a learning outcome survey that is sent around each semester.
+The final capstone project includes significant reporting requirements in the form of oral presentations, posters, code documentation, and formal technical reports.
+External sponsors help achieve a balanced evaluation of the program.
+Semi-annual meetings with the External Advisory Board (EAB) and annual surveys of alumni provide data for both evaluating student competence and also evaluating the mission and goals of the program.
+An exit survey and group interviews with graduating students are conducted to identify areas of strength and improvement.
+Additionaly, students self-report on how well they achieve learning outcomes for each required class as part of a their course evaluations.

 Direct Measures of Course Outcomes